dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

 One question is what granularity the function works on.
 In the extreme we could map every byte in the virtual address space to any byte in the physical address space.
 This is flexible, but very high overhead.
 For example, on the ARM, each page table entry (PTE) is 4 bytes, so the page table would be 4x larger than the address space!
-So we do what we often do in systems to reduce space overhead memory functions: restrict flexibility and use quantization.
+So we do what we often do in systems to reduce the overhead of memory functions: restrict flexibility and use quantization.
 Here we break the address space (physical and virtual) into fixed size ranges ("pages").
-We allow any range to be mapped to any other range, so we still need a table for that: the page table now maps a virtual page number to a physical page number.
+We allow any virtual range to be mapped to any physical range, so we still need a table for that: the page table now maps a virtual page number to a physical page number.
 However, all bytes within a virtual range are mapped to the byte at the same offset in its associated physical range.
 I.e., we use the identity function, which is fast and needs no table.
 A 4096 page size will reduce our page table overhead by about 4096x and because of spatial locality not reduce our flexibility that much.

 To make this concrete:
  - For today's lab, we will just map 1MB regions at a time.
 ARM calls these "segments".
  - So the page table will map a virtual segment to a physical segment.
- - Domain: The r/pi has a 32-bit address space, so that is 4096
+ - Our function's Domain: The r/pi has a 32-bit address space, so that is 4096 virtual segments.
- virtual segments.
 Thus the function's domain is \[0..4096)`.
- - Range: Not including GPIO, The r/pi has 512MB of memory, so 512
+ - Our function's Range: Not including GPIO, The r/pi has 512MB of memory, so 512 physical segments.
- physical segments.
 Thus the function's range is `\[0..512)\`.
- - Thus, we are making a trivial integer function that will map `\[0...4096) ==> \[0..512\)`
+ - Thus, we are making a trivial integer function that will map `\[0...4096) ==> \[0..512\)`.
 (GPIO also adds some numbers to the range, but you get the idea.)
+You built fancier functions in your intro programming class.
+The only tricky thing here is that we need ours to be very fast.

 This mapping (address translation) happens on every instruction, twice if the instruction is a load or store.
 Thus it must be fast.
 So as you expect we'll have one or more caches to keep translations (confusingly called "translation lookaside buffers").
 And, as you can figure out on your own, if we change the function mapping, these caches have to be updated.